 Continuity: Rachel's year of birth is inconsistent.
-Her 30th birthday in "The One Where They All Turn Thirty" (2001) implies that Rachel was born in 1971.
+Her 30th birthday in this episode (2001) implies that Rachel was born in 1971.
 However, her 29th birthday in "The One Where Rachel Smokes" (1999) implies that she was born in 1970.
 Also, Rachel says she is 28 in "The One with the Fake Party" (1998) implying she was born in 1970.
 But 15 months earlier in "The One Where Rachel Quits" (1996) Chandler says Rachel is 28, implying she was born in 1968.

 Continuity: In the flashback in this episode, Monica is shown wearing her engagement ring on the day of her 30th birthday.
 When she got engaged in "The One with the Proposal (2)" she was already 31.

 Continuity: Phoebe's birthday is inconsistent.
 In "The One with Frank Jr." Phoebe tells her half-brother that her birthday is February 16th.
 Also, in "The One with Two Parts (2)" Phoebe has a birthday party in February.
 However, in "The One Where Nana Dies Twice" Rachel talks about Phoebe's last birthday party.
 Since Rachel first met Phoebe earlier that season, this implies that Phoebe's birthday must have occurred since September, when Rachel first joined the group.
 Also, in "The One with Phoebe's Birthday Dinner", Phoebe's birthday is close to Halloween, consistent with Rachel's statement.
-Furthermore, in "The One Where They All Turn Thirty", the flashbacks of Phoebe's 30th birthday imply her birthday is in the summer.
+Furthermore, in this episode, the flashbacks of Phoebe's 30th birthday imply her birthday is in the summer.